EngagingInnovation/rapid-development-aws-web-apps/README.md

-# Rapid Development with Starter Templates for Online Apps
+# Rapid Development Starter Templates for Online Apps
 This guide introduces a set of starter templates designed to streamline the process of web-based project development, deployed to AWS.
 By leveraging these templates, engineering teams can bypass the repetitive setup tasks and dive straight into what truly matters: innovation!

 ## Why use these templates?